Moreno Gardens: History

 The Moreno Gardens, quoted several times by the Charles Garnier, the painter Claude Monet and many other visitors to the city, were very large and rich in botanical varieties.
 The gardens started almost from the Via Aurelia, rose towards the Villa Moreno and came close to Via dei Colli.
 They were so impressive that many tourists asked to visit them.
 The '"Italia Geografica Illustrata" published in 1881, says "... the Moreno gardens are not only the most beautiful and most delightful location of the Mediterranean, but also one of the most beautiful and famous gardens of Europe."

 The extent of the park was impressive, it reached 80 hectares of green, to be compared with the current Gardens of Vatican City measuring 23 hectares.

 Francesco Moreno, French consul in Bordighera, was a wealthy merchant of olive oil.
 He and his father Vincenzo built the house that bore their name, and filled the gardens of all the exotic varieties that they were able to import.
 The gardens, in addition to native plants such as lemons, mandarins, oranges, olive trees, were enriched with Pinus canariensis, Salisburia adiantifolia (Ginkgo biloba), Araucaria excelsa, Latania Bourbon, agave, aloe, yucca and a Coripha australis, synonymous with Livistona chinensis.

-Unfortunately, upon the death of Francesco Moreno, in 1885, his wife moved to France to be reunited to the three daughters, who as a result of marriages had moved to Marseille.
+Upon the death of Francesco Moreno, in 1885, his wife moved to France to be reunited to the three daughters, who as a result of marriages had moved to Marseille.
 The villa, with its gardens, was sold to the municipality.
 The large gardens were divided up and sold.

 The municipality did prolong the via Romana, despite the opposition of numerous personalities including Ludwig Winter, and this resulted in the splitting of the prestigious gardens.